Snehalikalall/CopulaGCN/README.md

 ## Use LSH smpling

-Use LSPCAnew.py to select a sub-sample of genes, results "lspcadata.csv" in data folder.
+Run LSPCAnew.py to select a sub-sample of genes as:  python LSPCAnew.py

+The function returns the sampled data "lspcadata.csv"

 ## Select genes feom sampled data